-The whole process consist of two key steps of ballasting and de-ballasting the ship; along with the added purpose to pump out bilges from cargo and machinery space.
-Ballasting is the process of taking in sea water into dedicated bildge tanks to maintain ships stability; while de ballasting is pumping water out of those bildge tanks for the same reason.
+The whole process consists of two key steps of ballasting and de-ballasting the ship; along with the added purpose to pump out bilges from cargo and machinery space.
+Ballasting is the process of taking in seawater into dedicated bilge tanks to maintain ships stability; while deballasting is pumping water out of those bilge tanks for the same reason.

-Both the process of ballasting and de ballasting are undertaken when a ships get in or out of the coastal waters.
-Similarly bilge suctions are connected to the bildge and ballast system; to pump out accumulated water in bilges through a oil content monitor or altogether in emergency condition such as flooding.
+Both the process of ballasting and deballasting are undertaken when ships get in or out of the coastal waters.
+Similarly, bilge suctions are connected to the bilge and ballast system; to pump out accumulated water in bilges through an oil content monitor or all together in emergency conditions such as flooding.

-Both bilge and ballast system are interconnected in the ships to perform each other operation in event of any emergency.
-This is done by operating cross over valve which separate the two systems.
+Both bilge and ballast systems are interconnected in the ships to perform each other operation in event of any emergency.
+This is done by operating a cross over valve which separates the two systems.

 Need And Purposes of Bilge And Ballast System

-All water leakages from heat exchanger, pumps and pipelines collect in the lower most deck of the ship in engine room; known as bilge well.
-Similarly all cargo tanks have dedicated bilge well on both sides of the tank; i.e port and starboard.
-These bilges are connected to the bilge pumps; to maintain dryness avoiding accumulation of water or oil water mixture in engine room or cargo space.
+All water leakages from the heat exchanger, pumps, and pipelines collect in the lowermost deck of the ship in the engine room; known as bilge well.
+Similarly, all cargo tanks have dedicated bilge well on both sides of the tank; i.e port and starboard.
+These bilges are connected to the bilge pumps; to maintain dryness avoiding the accumulation of water or oil-water mixture in the engine room or cargo space.

-The bildge line is independent of any line used to ballast or de ballast tanks in ship and covers; engine room bilges, bilges from bow thruster room, recess bilge well, cargo holds bilge drain well, bilges in cargo pump room, shaft alley and other drains.
-Together they consist of four key parts; bilge suction, primary bilge tank, holding tank and bilge injection valve.
+The bilge line is independent of any line used to ballast or de ballast tanks in ship and covers; engine room bilges, bilges from bow thruster room, recess bilge well, cargo holds bilge drain well, bilges in the cargo pump room, shaft alley, and other drains.
+Together they consist of four key parts; bilge suction, primary bilge tank, holding tank, and bilge injection valve.

-Both having too high or too low buoyancy is dangerous for the safe operation of ship.
-If the upward buoyancy is just too low its likely to sink too often; while if its high the ship will have problem with propulsion and can topple by its side in bad weather.
-Thus its stability and structural stress on the ship is maintained by ballasting and de ballasting operation.
+Both having too high or too low buoyancy is dangerous for the safe operation of the ship.
+If the upward buoyancy is just too low it’s likely to sink too often; while if it’s high the ship will have problem with propulsion and can topple by its side in bad weather.
+Thus its stability and structural stress on the ship are maintained by ballasting and deballasting operation.